If you’re wondering what are the best meats for fondue, this article is for you.

 How To Cook Beef for Fondue?

 The goal of preparing beef in a fondue is to have it prepared quickly but nicely.
-Roasting beef or roasting beef won’t do the trick.
+Roasting beef won’t do the trick.
 They won’t get enough time to soften and will be chewy.

-Opt for filet mignon, sirloin, or tenderloin since they will cook to your preference, well-done, medium, or rare, and stay tender and juicy.
-If you’re on a budget, marinate a cheaper cut of beef.
+Opt for filet mignon, sirloin, or tenderloin since it is easy for you to cook them to perfection based on your preference, such as well-done, medium, or medium-rare.
+If you’re on a budget, you should marinate a cheaper cut of beef.

 This will help the meat become softer.
 However, don’t forget to drain off the marinade before placing it in hot oil.
 Beef can be prepared in either oil or broth and served with a fresh side salad.